aridjayarecipes/cutesrecipes.web.app/content/post/2033-easiest-way-to-prepare-ultimate-simple-brussels-sprouts-garlic-butter-grill.md

 recipeinstructions:
 - "Cut off 5 mm from the ends of the Brussels sprouts.
 Remove 2-3 of the darker leaves."
 - "Insert a cross-cut at the bottom.
 This makes it easier for the sprouts to cook through and the flavors to soak in."
 - "Brown the Brussels sprouts in a frying pan with olive oil.
 When browned add the white wine and water, cover with a lid, and steam cook on medium heat for 10 minutes.
-They're good if you can stab them with a fork."
+They&#39;re good if you can stab them with a fork."
 - "Remove the Brussels sprouts from the pan, then melt the butter and cook the minced garlic."
 - "Now add the Brussels sprouts!
 Mix everything together well."
-- "Add salt - an amount that you feel might be a bit too much - and it's done!
-Enjoy while hot, but they're also delicious cooled."
+- "Add salt - an amount that you feel might be a bit too much - and it&#39;s done!
+Enjoy while hot, but they&#39;re also delicious cooled."
 categories:
 - Recipe
 tags: